bacteria

 Bacteria are the most common pathogens of nosocomial (hospital-acquired) infections: they cause more than 90 % of these infections.

-Click here to learn more about our disinfection products.
+Click here to learn more about our products for infection prevention.

 zum Glossar